Shazam (DC Comics): Description and themes

 The secret identity of the character is William "Billy" Batson, a young superhero whose blessed abilities includes him being able to transform into an appearance befitting an adult at will.
 The character's background differs depending on continuity; prior to Flashpoint, the character was an orphan who is granted the power due to his innocent nature despite his hardships.
 More recent stories casts Billy as instead a more jaded and troubled youth abandoned by his parents to the foster care whom was chosen as a champion of the Wizard Shazam due to his potential for goodness.
+Typically, the character serves as a champion that battles the forces of evil with the support of the Wizard Shazam.
+In his super-powered identity, he is considered among Earth's greatest and most powerful superheroes on par with Superman and Wonder Woman and is respected among other heroes as a stalwart and virtuous character.